 A British Association for the Advancement of Science (BAAS) meeting took place in Manchester in 1887.
 Standing: Wislicenus, Quincke, Schunk, Schorlemmer and Joule.
 Seated: Lothar Meyer, Dmitri Mendeleev and Sir Henry Roscoe.

-The walls of the Chemistry Building are lined with photographs illustrating the rich history of the School.
+The walls of the Chemistry Building are lined with photographs illustrating the rich history of the Department.